Multiple Sclerosis Diet Tips to Keep You Fueled and Healthy

 Find the things that make you feel good.
 Choose the best exercise for you — one that makes you happy and fulfilled.
 Take the medicine you feel best about taking.
 Eat the foods that feed your body in the best ways.

-MS and appetite changes can making eating difficult, but with some strategizing healthy eating will soon become a part of your life.
+MS and appetite changes can make eating difficult, but strategizing healthy eating will soon become a part of your life.

 Need to relax?
 Have some chocolate or drink some green tea with honey.
 Filling up on turkey will set your mind at ease and feed your body with some lean protein.
-Milk and cheese are also great for relaxing the mind; they’re protein rich and filled with a natural dose of vitamin D.
+Milk and cheese are also great for relaxing the mind; they are protein-rich and filled with a natural dose of vitamin D.

-Vitamin D is proven to help people who have MS. We have a bad habit of moving through our lives with incredibly low levels of the stuff and any neurologist worth their salt will test your vitamin D levels on a regular basis.
+Vitamin D is proven to help people who have MS. We have a bad habit of moving through our lives with incredibly low levels, and any neurologist worth their salt will test your vitamin D levels on a regular basis.

 Fill up on your fruits and veggies.
 Yes, berries are included in this, but there are no twigs.

-The point is to decide the food and drinks you put into your body is an investment.
+The point is that the foods and drinks you put into your body are an investment.
 You are not an economy car; you do not fill up on low-octane fuel — that is just not up to your standards anymore.
-You are a high-octane super car and you deserve only the best!
+You are a high-octane supercar and you deserve only the best!